 “Aren’t they the same thing?”

-Mother laughed amusedly.
-“I don’t mean to sound old, but there was a time when there was more to life than just material stuff.
-There used to be issues, civil rights, war, protests, Watergate, cultural changes, a lot was happening, and people used to talk and argue about these things.
-Now all anybody seems to care about is how much they’re making and what car they’re driving.
-I guess you were too young to remember any of that.”
+“But it seems more so now.
+There used to be issues, civil rights, war, marches, protests, Watergate, cultural changes, a lot was happening.
+And people used to talk about these things, and argue about them, and sometimes it got ugly, but people were engaged.
+Now nothing seems to bring people together anymore,” mother said forlornly.
+“All anybody cares about these days is how much money they’re making and what car they’re driving,” she sighed.
+“I guess you were too young to remember those times.”

-“I suppose things are kind of shallow right now,” Jason admitted as he finished his orange juice, “but I think people just want to relax and enjoy life now,” he said as he placed the empty glass in the sink and rinsed it out.
-“People have been stressing for too long, but I’m sure it’s just a phase.
-Someday we’ll go back to arguing with each other and everything will be fine.”
+Jason finished his orange juice.
+“Yeah, I suppose things are kind of shallow right now,” he admitted, “but I think people just want to relax and enjoy life now.”
+He rinsed out the empty glass and placed it in the dishwasher.
+“People were stressing for so long over so many issues that they just got tired of it, but I’m sure it’s just a phase.
+Someday we’ll go back to arguing and fighting with each other and everything will be just fine,” he joked.

-“We’ll see,” mother said cautiously.
+“We’ll see,” mother said.
 “So you’ll be home tonight?”

 “Your sister is going to be home for dinner.”